R

 The most common and effective system is Active Sub-slab Depressurization (ASD).
 A pipe is inserted through or below the foundation slab, and a small fan continuously draws radon gas from beneath the home and exhausts it above the roofline, where it safely disperses.

 Yes.
 A properly mitigated home with documentation removes a major buyer objection.
-In San Miguel, where the average mitigation costs $1317, the return on investment is highly favorable — especially in Zone 1 areas where buyers actively screen for radon.
+In San Miguel County, where the average mitigation costs $1844, the return on investment is highly favorable — especially in Zone 1 areas where buyers actively screen for radon.

 While DIY radon mitigation is technically possible, it is strongly discouraged.
 Improper installation can fail to reduce radon levels or even increase them.
 In CO, Colorado does not require state licensing but strongly recommends using NRPP or AARST-certified professionals..
 The EPA recommends hiring a certified professional.